-Scam emails are definitely not uncommon; as multiple people fall victim to them every single day.
-The premise is simple in that someone will impersonate a bank, online retailer or other trusted contact.
-They will then ask you to either send them money, ‘log in to your account’, or tell them your card details.
+Scam emails are definitely not uncommon, as multiple people fall victim to them every single day.
+The premise is simple in that someone could, for instance, impersonate a retailer, online loan lender, or other trusted organisations.
+They will then manipulate you into either sending them money, logging in to your account, or telling them your personal details.

-Often times, phishing emails will include a link.
-This will redirect to what looks like the bank’s own website, prompting you to log in.
-This is actually a mock email and the website is a cleverly designed fake, built solely to record your login details.
+Often, these phishing emails will include some sort of link within it.
+This will redirect to what looks like (for instance) the bank’s own website, prompting you to log in.
+This is actually something known as ‘a mock email’ and the website is a cleverly designed to mirror the company they’re posing as, built solely to record your login details.

-Social media websites are ‘open forum’, meaning anybody can see your posts at any time.
+Unless your account is set to private – social media websites basically are ‘an open forum’, meaning anybody can view your posts at any time.
 This is regardless of whether they are friends with you or not.
 You can combat this to an extent by changing your privacy settings, so that only people you know can view your information.

 It isn’t unheard of for fraudsters to use your social media profiles to find information.
 It will help them access your bank accounts, such as your full name, your date of birth and in some cases even your address!

 Viruses come in all shapes and sizes, performing different tasks in varying degrees of success.
 Some viruses will do nothing more than cause your computer to periodically turn off.
-Whereas some can encrypt your computer and any files you have saved, until you pay someone a large amount of money.
+Whereas some can encrypt your computer and any files you have saved, until you pay someone a large amount of money to retract the encryption.

 Ransomware and key loggers are different types of viruses that will both compromise your online security.
 Ransomware will hold your information at ‘ransom’ until a payment is made to an unidentified person.
 Whereas a key logger will record any input from your keyboard, potentially showing your password to an unauthorised individual.

 By keeping your antivirus software completely up to date, you can drastically reduce the likelihood of your system being infected.
-This will protect yourself against malicious computer programmes or costly repairs.
+This will protect yourself against malicious computer programs or costly repairs.